What expenses does child support cover?

 Child support is intended to cover the costs of raising minor children in a reasonable standard of living given the parents incomes.
 It is assumed that children of wealthy parents reasonably need more than children of less wealthy parents.
-That is life’s reality and that is how child support works.
+That is a reality of life and that is how the child support formula works.

 Child support includes money for day to day expenses, health insurance, uncovered medical expenses, life insurance and daycare.
 There are caveats to this list.
 For example, health and life insurance must be reasonably available and daycare must be needed and reasonably affordable.

 What are the 5 components of child support?